Cream Cheese Frosting Recipe (VIDEO)

 If you enjoyed this video for Cream Cheese Frosting, please subscribe to our Youtube Channel (P.S.
 Click the BELL icon so you can be the first to know when we post a new video).
 Thank you for subscribing!

-Hands down this is the best cream cheese frosting.
+Hands down, this is our favorite cream cheese icing.
 Here’s why this will become your go-to recipe:

-- Texture – it’s thick enough to pipe onto a cake or cupakes and isn’t runny like many cream cheese frostings tend to be.
+- Texture – it’s thick enough to pipe onto a cake or cupcakes and isn’t runny like many cream cheese-based frostings tend to be.

 - Sweetness – this has just the right amount of sugar and isn’t overly sweet.

-- Flavor – the proportion of butter and cream cheese is just right and it doesn’t taste too much like cream cheese.
+- Flavor – the proportion of butter and cream cheese is balanced and it doesn’t taste too much like cream cheese.
 The vanilla and salt also add great flavor.

 The key to making great cream cheese frosting is in making sure your butter and cream cheese aren’t overly softened.

 - Unsalted butter – use an inexpensive, light-colored butter for a lighter-colored frosting.